puerto-22/puerto-22/README.md

 - 🔭 I’m currently working on personal projects because I'm just learning yet.
 - 🌱 I’m currently learning Javascript for Backend and Frontend.

+Note:
+  I'm in love with Computer Networking and Languages!!!

 <!--
 **puerto-22/puerto-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.